MostlyFocusedMike/node-notes/markdown/hapi-notes.md

 --------------------------------------------------------------------------------------------------------------
+# What is Hapi?
+ - Hapi is is a JS framework that handles routing, and has a great plugin system that lets you make a modular application
+ - It uses other frameworks and plugins like Joi, for validation, and Boom for error handling, and there are many more
+- it has built in blackbox testing with server.inject
+- Hapi core is so small and lightweight, since it uses other plugins that are only added when needed
 # Installation
 - just use npm like any other project
 - you no longer have to specify to get hapi v 17